 The immediately identifiable element of EVs and PHEVs is often the robust trailing charging cable with the EV connector socket, but the charging point itself and the connection to the wider grid network is key to the infrastructure that supports these vehicles.
 As a leading voice in the e-mobility cable industry, Eland Cables’ solutions encompass grid-to-car.

 Eland Cables works with charging point manufacturers, cable harnessing houses and approved installers alike to provide cable solutions that support the complete cycle of EV charging and are actively developing solutions that meet the changing and technologically evolving EV industry.

 Electric Vehicle Cable Solutions

 E-mobility combines the EV itself with the infrastructure to support practical everyday use.
-It starts with the underlying electricity grid network and runs through to the wheel.
-Whether required to use DNO specific cables for the grid connections, building onto a private network, or operating in a region with other wiring regulations, we can supply power distribution cables for both Medium Voltage and Low Voltage connections.
+It starts with the underlying electricity grid network and runs through to the car itself.
+Whether required to use DNO specific cables for the grid connections, building onto a private network, or operating in a region with other wiring regulations, we can supply power distribution cables for both Medium Voltage and Low Voltage connections to support integration of the chargepoints into the electricity infrastructure.
+Similarly, we can support requirements from the chargepoint across to the car - including battery storage technology cables such as the FHLR91XC13X.
 Meeting all relevant standards, they are designed to minimise transmission losses from point of generation to the point of distribution.

 E-Mobility EV Chargepoints